codemagic-ci-cd/codemagic-docs/content/publishing-yaml/publish-release-notes.md

    Add this file to your project working directory, which is either the repository root directory or the `working_directory` specified in the root of your workflow configuration.
 Notes with missing `language` or `text` fields will not be taken into account.

-    * Release notes with `en-US` language code will be published to email and Slack, given that a file with `en-US` language code exists.
+    * Release notes with `en-US` language code will be published to email, Slack and Firebase, given that a file with `en-US` language code exists.
 If not, the first release notes will be published.
     * For both App Store Connect and Google Play, only the release notes with the supported language codes will be published, omitting language codes that are not supported.